Inedo/inedo-docs/Content/BuildMaster/installation-maintenance/buildmaster-upgrading/buildmaster-upgrade-2023.md

 If you want to rollback to BuildMaster 7.0 or earlier, you will need to restore the instance to the previous state.
 See the [Backing Up & Restoring](/docs/installation/backing-up-restoring) documentation to learn more.
 :::

 However, if you need to rollback to BuildMaster 2022, you can do so without restoring the database by simply using the Inedo Hub.
-While there are database schema changes, they are all backwards-compatible with BuildMaster 2022, which means you can safely rollback your ProGet installation if there's a showstopper bug, and then upgrade later.
+While there are database schema changes, they are all backwards-compatible with BuildMaster 2022, which means you can safely rollback your BuildMaster installation if there's a showstopper bug, and then upgrade later.